 Somatic therapy may be particularly helpful if:

-• You’re looking for tools to actively participate in your healing process
+- You’re looking for tools to actively participate in your own care

 It’s worth noting that while many people benefit from somatic therapy, it’s not a quick fix.
 The approach requires patience, practice, and a willingness to explore new ways of relating to your body and pain.